Mobius5150/ts-api-decorators/README.md

 ```

 #### Robust type checking
-Because ManagedApis have robust type checking, we can also take other value-type parameters in query strings:
+Because ManagedApis have robust type checking and casting, we can also take other value-type parameters in query strings:
 ```typescript
 @Api
 class MyApi {
 	@ApiGetMethod('/hello')
 	greet(
 		@ApiQueryParam() name: string,